timhowgego/Aquius/README.md

 Configuration key `routeOverride` allows bespoke colors or route names to be applied by route (taking precedence).
 The `routeOverride` key's value is an `Object` whose keys are GTFS "route_id" values.
 The value of each "route_id" key is an `Object` containing keys "route_short_name", "route_color", "route_text_color" and/or "route_url", with content matching GTFS specification.

 Configuration key `stopOverride` allows poorly geocoded stops to be given valid coordinates, and bespoke (user friendly) codes, names, and URLs to be specified.
 The `stopOverride` key's value is is an `Object` whose keys are GTFS "stop_id" values.
 The value of each "stop_id" key is an `Object` containing override coordinates (WGS 84 floats) "x" and "y", and/or "stop_code", "stop_name" and "stop_url".
 If GTFS to Aquius encounters 0,0 coordinates it will automatically add these stops to `stopOverride` for manual editing.
+Alternatively 0,0 coordinate stops can be skipped entirely by setting config `allowZeroCoordinate` to false.

 #### Network Filter